SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/04-Statement-PreparedStatement-CallableStatement.md

 These interfaces provide you with the methods and properties used to send SQL statements to the database and receive information from it.

-Each of the interfaces is used on a different occasion, now let's have a look at each one of them, learn what they are used for, and have some examples.
+Each of the interfaces is used on a different occasion, now let us have a look at each one of them, learn what they are used for, and have some examples.

 [/slide]